richardwlb/richardwlb/README.md

 ### Hi there 👋

-I am from Brazil 🇧🇷.
 Degree in information systems, development and support experience, I have worked in several areas within IT 💻 .
 I use my acquired experience to build great solutions.
 Currently working as front-end developer outsourced to multiple customers.

 ### Tech Stack
 ![React](https://img.shields.io/badge/-React-000?style=flat&logo=react)&nbsp;